The PNWH2 Hub’s proposed projects will work collectively to produce, store, transport, and utilize hydrogen.

 The PNWH2 Project Timeline.

-Establishing the Pacific Northwest Hydrogen Hub will be a long-term effort with our proposed projects coming online as soon as feasible following the U.S. Department of Energy’s multi-phase process, including the government providing go/no-go decisions.
+Establishing the Pacific Northwest Hydrogen Hub will be a long-term effort with our proposed projects coming online as soon as feasible following the U.S. Department of Energy’s multi-phase process, including the government providing go/no-go decisions at each stage.

 The timeline for H2Hubs has been defined by the U.S. Department of Energy.
 In alignment with this guidance, we are working to bring PNWH2 projects online as soon as possible.

-• Summer 2024 – Final negotiations between DOE and selected Hubs are expected to conclude, officially authorizing each Hub to proceed with detailed project planning during Phase 1 starting in Q3 2024.
+- July 2024 – Following negotiations, PNWH2 Hub granted Phase 1 Award status from DOE, officially authorizing it to proceed with detailed project planning during Phase 1, starting in Q3 2024.

 H2Hubs Phases